Ivan Jazbinšek

-Ivan Jazbinšek (9 August 1914 – 28 June 1996) was a Croatian footballer of Slovenian origin who played as a defender.
+Ivan Jazbinšek (9 August 1914 – 28 June 1996) was a Croatian and Yugoslav footballer of Slovenian descent, who played as a defender.

 Club career

 Jazbinšek started his career with Zagreb sides, ŠK Meteor and ŠK Policijski.
-After a short stint at BSK Beograd, he moved to top club HŠK Građanski Zagreb in 1935.
+After a short stint at BSK, he moved to top club HŠK Građanski Zagreb in 1935.
 With Građanski he won the 1937 and 1940 Yugoslav First League season, the 1943 Croatian First League and the 1948 Yugoslav Federal League.
 He stayed with Građanski until its disbanding by the communist regime in 1945.
 He later played for Metalac Zagreb and Dinamo Zagreb.

 International career

 Jazbinšek played seven times for the Kingdom of Yugoslavia, making his debut for them in an April 1938 World Cup qualification match against Poland.
 After its demise, he played eighteen matches for the Independent State of Croatia, a World War II-era puppet state of Nazi Germany.
 He was also part of Yugoslavia's squad for the football tournament at the 1948 Summer Olympics, but he did not play in any matches.

 His final international was an April 1944 friendly match against Slovakia.